Leave the Door Open: Composition

 Harding commented that Silk Sonic leads the listener on a musical journey as they wait for their lover.
 It begins with a "non-resolving chord progression" that leaves the listener expectant.
 Paak is drinking wine and spending time in his mansion, as he waits for his passion.
 Nevertheless, Mars does not allow Paak's fulfillment, as he shifts the chords, using a new key.
 The energy and tension reach a new peak as Mars "sets up this big cadence", and while the listener is hoping to reach a "resolution", it enters the "non-resolving chord progression" on the chorus.
 However, as the latter approaches the end, a C major chord is played, Silk Sonic sing "tell me that you're coming through", and it enters into its "resolution".

 Various publications compared the track to Mars's "Versace on the Floor" (2017).
 Consequence's staff and Mary Siroky also found similarities to his track "That's What I Like" (2017).
 NME's Anna Rose said "Leave the Door Open" reminded her of "60s and 70s easy listening love songs".
 Zoe Haylock from Vulture dubbed the single a "bedroom classic" evoking "'70s slow jams".
-Mikael Wood of the Los Angeles Times and The New York Times's Jon Pareles found the single to be inspired by the Spinners, the Stylistics, and the Manhattans sound.
+Mikael Wood of the Los Angeles Times and The New York Times's Jon Pareles found the single to be inspired by the Spinners, the Stylistics, and the Manhattans.
 Variety writer Jem Aswad and Sophie Williams from NME affirmed "Leave the Door Open" resembles songs by the Delfonics, the Chi-Lites, and the O'Jays.
-MTV News's Patrick Hosken thought it was a "throwback to the time of Bobby Womack and Curtis Mayfield".
+MTV News's Patrick Hosken called it a "throwback to the time of Bobby Womack and Curtis Mayfield".

 Critical reception

 "Leave the Door Open" was met with universal critical acclaim from music critics.
 Jenessa Williams from The Guardian found its style to be "impeccable", being "on the right side of pastiche".
-Consequence's Wren Graves was impressed by Mars's "liquid whip" voice as .Paak "raps and sings through a foggy haze".
-Pareles praised the song's instrumentation, the key changes, lyrics, and the contrast between the backup and lead vocals, concluding that they were "all good things to revive"."
+Consequence's Wren Graves was impressed by Mars's "liquid whipe" voice as .Paak "raps and sings through a foggy haze".
+Pareles praised the song's instrumentation, the key changes, lyrics, and the contrast between the backup and lead vocals.
 Siroky called it "nothing if not luxurious, velvety goodness"."
 Variety writer Aswad called the track "a glorious blast of vintage R&B"; he concluded, "the song and the arrangement are pitch-perfect".
 Roisin O'Connor from The Independent stated .Paak performs "Marvin Gaye-style harmonies".
 She also commended the composition and some of the lyrics.
 Williams from NME described the song as "sumptuous", showcasing Mars's "best vocal performance to date".
 Paste's Candace McDuffie lauded the track, writing that ".Paak's salacious chants are smoothed over by Mars's sultry crooning"."